Links to the Past

 Sergeant John C. Burke

-At the start of World War II, the 24th IR was stationed at Fort Benning as School Troops for the Infantry School.
+At the start of World War II, the 24th Infantry Regiment was stationed at Fort Benning, Georgia, as Troops for the Infantry School.
 They participated in the Carolina Maneuvers of October - December 1941.
 During World War II, the 24th Infantry fought in the South Pacific Theater as a separate regiment.
 Deploying on April 4, 1942 from the San Francisco Port of Embarkation, the Regiment arrived in the New Hebrides Islands on May 4, 1942.
 The 24th moved to Guadalcanal on August 28, 1943, and was assigned to the US XVI Corps.
 1st Battalion deployed to Bougainville, attached to the 37th Infantry Division, from March to May, 1944 for Perimeter Defense Duty.
 The Regiment departed Guadalcanal on December 8, 1944, and landed on Saipan and Tinian on December 19, 1944 for Garrison Duty that included mopping up the remaining Japanese forces that had yet to surrender.
 The Regiment was assigned to the Pacific Ocean Area Command on March 15, 1945, and then to the Central Pacific Base Command on May 15, 1945, and to the Western pacific Base Command on June 22, 1945.

 The Regiment departed Saipan and Tinian on July 9, 1945, and arrived on the Kerama Island Group off Okinawa on July 29, 1945.
 At the end of the war, the 24th took the surrender of forces on Aka Shima Island, the first formal surrender of a Japanese Imperial Army Garrison.
 The Regiment remained on Okinawa through 1946.